html2rss logo

 This step is not required to work with this gem.
 If you're using html2rss-web and want to create your private feed configs, keep on reading!

-First, create your YAML file, e.g. called feeds.yml.
-This file will contain your global config and feed configs.
+First, create a YAML file, e.g. feeds.yml.
+This file will contain your global config and multiple feed configs under the key feeds.

 Example: